justin-marian/marching-squares/README.md

 ## Workload Distribution

-- **Rescaling:** each thread works on a different part of the image, using *bicubic interpolation* to maintain the quality of the scaled image.
+- **Rescaling:** each thread works on a different part of the image, using *bicubic interpolation* to maintain the same quality of the scaled image like the original image.
 - **Sampling Grid:** each thread computes the binary value for the corners of its assigned squares, based on a **sigma threshold**; parallel processing of this step means multiple grid squares are evaluated simultaneously.
 - **Contour Mapping:** lookup table with **16** possible patterns is used, corresponding to the **16** possible states of a **2x2** cell in the grid; threads compute the contour map and retrieve the corresponding contour image, which is then drawn onto the output image.
 - **Marching Squares:** once threads have the appropriate contour segment images, they 'march' through the grid, cell by cell, in a linear fashion to draw continuous contour lines.